Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 The eigenvalues of this matrix are $+1$ and $-1$.
 So if $\widehat{\sigma}_u$ is the induced involution of $\widehat{\sO}_{U,u}$, we see that $\Fix(\widehat{\sigma}_u)$ is a germ of regular curve.
 Since $\Fix(\sigma_U)\otimes \widehat{\sO}_{U,u}=\Fix(\widehat{\sigma}_u)$ (as shown in the proof of \autoref{lemma:sing_qt}), it follows that there is a regular $\mu_2$-fixed curve passing through $u$.
 This curve cannot be contained in the fiber $F\cup F'$, so it must dominate $B$.
 This implies by equivariance of $f$ that the $\mu_2$-action on $B$ is trivial, contradicting what we have established above.

 Assume that $m=4$.
 Recall that in this case $E_U=E_{U,1}\sqcup E_{U,2}$ has two disjoint regular components which are exchanged by $\sigma_U$ (cf.\ \autoref{prop:log_Gor_cover}).
 Since the intersection product of $E_U$ with a general fiber is equal to $2$, we see that both restrictions $f|_{E_{U,i}}\colon E_{U,i}\to B$ are isomorphisms.
+Since $E_{U,1}$, $E_{U,2}$ and $\Gamma_U$ must be pairwise disjoint, it follows from \autoref{eqn:equiv_min_model_log_CY} and Koll\'{a}r--Shokurov connectedness principle that $\Gamma_U=0$.